How To Talk To Someone With Anxiety

 Be there for them

-When anxiety becomes debilitating, it can make a person feel like a burden.
+When anxiety becomes debilitating, or when someone experiences a panic attack, it can make a person feel like a burden.
 You may notice signs of them going through it in silence before they become willing to talk to you.
 The importance of being there for them cannot be stressed enough.
 If you suspect a friend or loved one is feeling anxious but isn't ready to talk, make sure they know that you are available when they're ready.
 Not forcing them to talk but giving them the option will help them choose to confide in you when the time is right.
 It also shows that you have empathy and won't judge them.

 There are many different forms of "being there."
 Sometimes it's simply sitting and listening, as was mentioned before, but you can take on more of an active role at other times.
 You may be asked for advice, an agreement, or to help them take their minds off whatever makes them anxious.